-Advanced web management tools like WordPress have truly simplified web design and web development for business owners.
+The development of powerful web publishing platforms like WordPress has truly improved web design and web development for users.

-This is fantastic news for individuals or businesses planning on getting a website that is relatively simple and easy to manage.
+This is great for individuals or businesses planning to start a website that they can manage by themselves.

-Before “blogging” and the introduction of easy-to-use CMS tools, if you needed to get a professional site for your business, you typically would have to wait until both the web development and website design processes were completely done.
-This could mean weeks, even sometimes months of waiting around!
+Before “blogging” and the introduction of powerful content management systems, if you needed a site, you had to wait until both the web development and web design processes were completely done.
+This process could mean waiting around for weeks, sometimes even many months!

-The introduction of WordPress themes changed all this.
-In this article, you will learn what themes are, how they save you money on website design costs, and how themes let you easily customize your website.
+WordPress themes changed all this.
+In this post, you will learn what WordPress themes are, how WP themes can help you and your business save money, and how themes allow you to easily customize your site.

-More businesses have been benefiting from a great change in website design that began shortly after websites were first introduced.
-If you own a small business, you may want to know about this, because it can save you a lot of time and money on website development or web design costs.
+Website owners have benefited from a great change in web design that has been going for a number of years now.
+If you own a business, you will want to learn about this, because it can save your business thousands of dollars on web development and web design costs.

-Each page of your web site then had to be hand-coded with all your elements and codes inserted into your content.
-All pages were then assembled together into a website using hyperlinks and navigation menus and uploaded to your server, together with all other files required to make your website work – script libraries, graphic images, media elements, etc.
+Each page of your site then had to be hand-coded with all your elements and codes written into the content.
+The pages were then assembled into a website using hyperlinks and custom coded navigation menus and uploaded to your server, along with every other file required to make your website work – script libraries, images, media elements, etc.

-Only once everything had been tested and worked how it should (and looking the way a client had imagined it to look), was the web site considered to have been completed and ready to go live.
+Only after everything passed testing and functioned the way it was supposed to (and looking the way the client had imagined it to look), was the website deemed to be completed and ready for sign off.

-The next phase in the evolution of website design was the introduction of “website templating elements”.
-A web template allows ”look and feel” elements of the website to be worked on separately from content on the page.
-Having templates helped speed up the web creation process and resulted in reduced costs of production.
-This also enabled web designers to service smaller business clients and clients with less money to spend on marketing …
+Then, web design “templates” came along”.
+A web template allows the presentation of the website to be worked on separately from the page content.
+Having templates helped to speed up the website development process and resulted in reduced production costs.
+This also enabled web development agencies to service business clients and clients with less money to spend on marketing …

 (image source: www.dreamweaver-templates.org)

-As websites and website editor tools evolved, website templates also started to transform into website templating “systems”, which permitted users and website designers to control the design aspects of a web site.
+As websites and website editing applications evolved, website templates also began evolving into website templating “systems” that let website owners customize the visual components of a website.

-Then, a “blogging” software called WordPress came along and helped to kick off a new online publishing revolution …
+And then, WordPress came along and helped to start a new website revolution …